 There are many ways to go about the process of how to find a wedding officiant.
 Unless you know your chosen officiant well, be sure to check out the credentials of those you may consider.
 Lehman suggests seeking out the references of other couples who's this person officiated.
 And remember that unlike other wedding vendors, your officiant has a legal role to play on your big day.
 “Make sure that they have the necessary licensing from their local community, and the state of residence,” she adds.
 “Too often, I hear stories about how an officiant performed a ceremony, and then the marriage license was not considered valid by the clerk's office since the person was not legally registered in their state.”
 Also, ask if the officiant has any advanced training or academic degrees in their field.
 The latter is not always necessary, but can be an asset.
 Be sure to use WeddingWire’s wedding officiant finder to read reviews of officiants in your area.

 Confirm that he or she is a confident speaker.

 “A good officiant is a good orator,” says Larissa Banting of Weddings Costa Rica in Santa Ana, Costa Rica.
 “They have confidence, speak clearly and understand how to create dramatic tension when necessary as well as levity, taking everyone on a journey with their words and voice.”
-While your ceremony is, indeed, about you and your spouse-to-be, and the love you share between the two of you, your officiant will be the de facto host or emcee.
+While your marriage ceremony is, indeed, about you and your spouse-to-be, and the love you share between the two of you, your officiant will be the de facto host or emcee.
 “You don't want someone who is overly dramatic, as they can drag everything down into the realms of parody,” she says.
 “Try to see them ‘in action’ either at a service or in a video from another wedding to gauge how strong their presentation skills are.”

 Get to know your officiant on a more personal basis.